Glossary of Terms

 Permissioned blockchains usually use variations of authenticated consensus.

-Service endpoint that can be used to administer a local instance of the service.
+A service endpoint that can be used to administer a local instance of the service.
 As an example, private API can be used to change the local configuration of the service.

 Private key as per the Ed25519 specification.
 Each private key corresponds to a specific public key.
 The knowledge of a private key is necessary to create digital signatures over messages, which could be later verified against the message and the corresponding public key.